Kathy overcame her persistent ulcerative colitis flare and is now in remission and feels like she has her life back

 I personally knew that diet affected how I felt, although my GI told me differently.
 So this was something I knew I needed to explore.
 I could never quite pin down exactly what was making me feel bad.

-I decided to work with Brittany for a couple reasons:
+I decided to work with one of the dietitians at Romanwell for a couple reasons:

 - She was able to help focus on diet, which was an area that I wanted to explore

-- She specializes in nutrition for IBS, IBD, which I felt was important to me considering needs for my disease could vary from someone else
+- She specialized in nutrition for IBS, IBD, which I felt was important to me considering needs for my disease could vary from someone else

 - She also has Ulcerative Colitis, so not only could she relate to my personal experiences, but she personally knew what it would take to get into remission.

-After working with Brittany I would now consider myself in remission for 3 months, which is the longest time in years.
+After working with her I would now consider myself in remission for 3 months, which is the longest time in years.

 I have my life back!!!